Renault Master E-TECH range, battery & charging

 Renault Master E-TECH range

-In regular driving with a modest payload and warm weather, Renault claims you’ll be able to travel around 75 miles without too much trouble.
-And if you use the Master E-TECH as an urban delivery vehicle, this will be enough to do a day’s work without needing to recharge the battery.
+If you use the Master E-TECH as an urban delivery vehicle, this will be enough to do a day’s work without needing to recharge the battery.
 If the weather is colder, then battery performance is compromised, while a heavier payload will also have an effect on the overall driving range.
-Renault quotes a range of 50 miles in winter.

-Renault supplies a Type 2 charging lead with the Master E-TECH and claims you can recharge the battery from flat in six hours if you use a wallbox.
-If you’re using a mains socket, then you’ll have to wait 17 hours for a flat battery to be fully charged.
-Unfortunately, there are no rapid charging options offered with the Master E-TECH.
+Renault supplies a Type 2 charging lead with the Master E-TECH and claims you can recharge the battery to 80% capacity from flat in five hours if you use a wallbox.
+If you’re using a regular domestic socket, then you’ll have to wait 10 hours to do the same.
+Unfortunately, the Master can't stretch to rapid charging, although it will fast charge at 22kW from a public point.

 There’s a five-year/100,000-mile warranty on the battery in the Master, while the electric drive system has separate cover that lasts for four years, but has the same 100,000-mile mileage limit.
-The rest of the van is covered by Renault’s standard three-year/100,000-mile guarantee, and you can add another 12 months to the warranty for around £300.
-Breakdown cover is also for three years, while this also includes recovery if you run out of power.
+The rest of the van is covered by Renault’s standard three-year/100,000-mile guarantee, and you can add another 12 months to that at extra cost.
+Breakdown cover is also for three years; this includes recovery if you run out of power.

 In This Review

 - 1VerdictThe Renault Master E-TECH is one of the largest electric vans around, but its scope is somewhat limited by its range